lawscriteria/Random-Password-Generator/README.md

 # Password Generator

 #### Description: The Password Generator is a Python project that prompts the user to specify the strength of the password to be generated, and generates a random password accordingly.
+It utilizes cryptographic numbers to generate extremely strong and safe passwords.

 ###